Rideau Canal Cruise Itinerary With Le Boat

 Hand Cranked Locks on the Rideau Canal

-This lock is pretty cool because not only does the staff hand crank the lock, they also hand crank a swing bridge on the road.
-The cars stopped as we made our way through and as the park staff wished us well, we were on our way to Westport.
+This lock is pretty cool because the staff hand cranks not only the lock but also a swing bridge on the road.
+The cars stopped as we made our way through, and as the park staff wished us well, we were on our way to Westport.

 The Park’s staff is really friendly and are always there to lend a helping hand.
 While you are sitting in the locks, be sure to chat with them.
 They give some great advice and insider tips about boating the Rideau Canal.